-One chamber heat insulating glazing unit comprises two glass panes, including one Thermofloat glass pane with invisible layer of inert metals combination (so-called “low emission layer”).
-Two chamber heat insulating glazing units comprise two Thermofloat glass panes.
-The space between glass panes is filled with argon or krypton gas, which further reduces heat transfer coefficient Ug.
-Protection against gas leak at the glass pane perimeter is ensured by warm distance frame with two-step sealing of plastic.
+The chamber heat insulating glazing unit comprises of two glass panes, including one Thermofloat glass pane with an invisible layer of inert metals combination ( also known as the so-called “low emission layer” in relation to the heat insulation levels.
+The space between the glass panes is filled with argon or krypton gas, which further reduces the heat transfer coefficient Ug.
+Protection against gas leak in the glass pane perimeter is ensured by using a good distance between frames alongside using two-steps of sealing plastic.

 THERMAL INSULATING DOUBLE GLAZED UNIT STRUCTURE